 Located near the corner of Wesbrook Mall and West 16th Avenue, Wesbrook Village is in the south-central part of the UBC Campus.
 It’s just a few blocks south of the Thunderbird Park athletic field and halfway between the UBC Botanical Garden and the western edge of Pacific Spirit Regional Park.

 Norman Mackenzie Square is located at 3378 Wesbrook Mall.
-That’s where you’ll find the BierCraft restaurant and pub, Virtuous Pie, the Doughgirls Bakeshop and a couple of other popular places to eat and drink.
+That’s where you’ll find the BierCraft restaurant and pub, Virtuous Pie, the Doughgirls Bakeshop and other popular places to eat and drink.
 Wesbrook Community Centre is also nearby at 3335 Webber Lane.

 Wesbrook Village Events

 Wesbrook Village hosts various events at different times of the year.

-In the summer there are both indoor and outdoor movies on various dates, as well as live music and entertainment in the Norman McKenzie Square (or at least that has been the case in recent years).
+In the summer there are both indoor and outdoor movies on various dates.
+Live music and entertainment are performed at Norman MacKenzie Square too (or at least that has been the case in recent years).

-In December there is usually a small Winter Festival featuring a craft market, and at Chinese New Year there is lion dancing and other festive activities.
+In December there is usually a small Winter Festival featuring a craft market.
+Lion dancing and other festive activities happen during Chinese New Year as well.

-Check out Wesbrook’s official Calendar of Events to see what’s happening and when.
+Check out Wesbrook’s Calendar of Events to see what’s happening and when.

 Wesbrook Village Festival

 One of the biggest and most interesting events at UBC in the past has been the Wesbrook Village Festival which used to take place in early September.
 It was a free event, everyone was welcome and it featured live music, food and family-friendly activities.

-In 2018 the Wesbrook Village Festival happened on Saturday September 8th from 11 o’clock in the morning until 4 o’clock in the afternoon.
+In 2018 the Wesbrook Village Festival happened on Saturday, September 8th from 11 o’clock in the morning until 4 o’clock in the afternoon.
 It was an impressive event with live entertainment all day and even a free barbecue!
-As of 2019 it doesn’t appear that the festival is still happening (or at least not to our knowledge).
+Unfortunately, it doesn’t appear that the festival is still happening as of 2019 (or at least not to our knowledge).

 2018 Festival Schedule

 Below is the schedule of events for the Wesbrook Village Festival in 2018.
 (Note: times and performer details were subject to change.)

 In the BBQ Area and on the Main Stage